Going to the trade show: preparing a booth briefing

 By facilities and furnishings here we mean the practical aspects that take the visitor experience to the next level.
 When we talk about facilities you can think of, for example, power and water connections, charging points, wifi, presence of seating areas or storage options.

-In addition, furnishings play an important role in attracting the target audience.
+In addition, the interior design plays an important role in attracting the target audience.
 This is a point that our design team will work on, but if you have an idea about the layout, you are of course always welcome to do so.
 However, it is important for us to know whether, for example, a large machine, carriage or something else should be present at the booth.
 This affects the layout and design of the booth.

-A well thought-out layout improves the flow of stand visitors, stimulates interaction and strengthens the message of the stand and the organization.
+A well thought out layout improves the flow of booth visitors, encourages interaction and reinforces the message of the booth and the organization.

 6. Activities and interactivity at the booth

 The success of a trade show participation is partly determined by the level of interaction and engagement that the booth and its crew can generate.
-For this reason, it is important to consider activities that take place at the booth during the trade show days and the degree of interactivity offered.
+For this reason, it is important to think about activities that take place at the booth during trade show days and the degree of interactivity offered.

 Activities can range from live demonstrations, workshops, product presentations, contests or a game element.
 By providing activities, you can attract attention and turn trade show visitors into booth visitors.